 *FDA-cleared, Class IV Laser*

-Watch Video Below to Learn More About Laser Therapy for Acute or Chronic Pain
+Watch the Video Below to Learn More About Laser Therapy for Acute or Chronic Pain

 Understanding Laser Therapy for Foot Pain Management

 With 26 bones in the foot alone, as well as major ligaments, tendons, joints, and nerves – it’s not surprising that millions of Americans suffer various types of foot and ankle pain.

 Class IV laser therapy is used for the relief of pain, to accelerate healing and decrease inflammation.